syamfarh/tp/docs/UserGuide.md

 * `find Betsy` followed by `clone 1` clones the 1st person in the results of the `find` command

 #### Acceptable parameters:
 * `INDEXES` Only accept **non-negative** int values that are less than the size of the address book.
-Must have at least one.
+Must have at least one
 * `PERSON` If the person being cloned has a suffix at the end, the suffix cannot be 0 or 2147483647 (MAX_INT)